danielrkeith-uts/vividhata-accessibility-checker/accessibility-api/ImplementingIssueCheckers.md

 `htmlSnippet` is a `String` containing the HTML that is causing the issue.

 ## Testing the checker
+Please write a unit test for the checker inside `src/test/java/co/vividhata/accessibility_api/issue_checkers` to ensure it functions as expected.

 All the checkers are triggered when the `scan/from-url` endpoint is hit.
 Details for that endpoint are in the `README.md`.